mongodb/specifications/source/auth/auth.rst

     user to specify an `OIDC Callback`_ using a ``MongoClient`` configuration instead of a mechanism property, depending on what is idiomatic for the driver.
-Drivers MUST NOT support both the ``OIDC_CALLBACK`` mechanism property and the ``MongoClient`` configuration.
+Drivers MUST NOT support both the ``OIDC_CALLBACK`` mechanism property and a ``MongoClient`` configuration.

   OIDC_HUMAN_CALLBACK
-    A `Human Callback`_ that returns OIDC credentials.
-Drivers MAY allow the user to specify a `Human Callback`_ using a ``MongoClient`` configuration instead of a mechanism property, depending on what is idiomatic for the driver.
-Drivers MUST NOT support both the ``OIDC_HUMAN_CALLBACK`` mechanism property and the ``MongoClient`` configuration.
-Drivers MUST return an error if both an `OIDC Callback`_ and `Human Callback` are provided for the same ``MongoClient``.
+    An `OIDC Human Callback`_ that returns OIDC credentials.
+Drivers MAY allow the user to specify a `OIDC Human Callback`_ using a ``MongoClient`` configuration instead of a mechanism property, depending on what is idiomatic for the driver.
+Drivers MUST NOT support both the ``OIDC_HUMAN_CALLBACK`` mechanism property and a ``MongoClient``
+    configuration.
+Drivers MUST return an error if both an `OIDC Callback`_ and `OIDC Human Callback` are provided for the same ``MongoClient``.
 This property is only required for drivers that support the `Human Authentication Flow`_.

   ALLOWED_HOSTS
     The list of allowed hostnames or ip-addresses (ignoring ports) for MongoDB connections.
-The hostnames may include a leading "\*." wildcard, which allows for matching (potentially  nested) subdomains.
-    ``ALLOWED_HOSTS`` is a security feature and MUST default to ``["*.mongodb.net", "*.mongodb-qa.net", "*.mongodb-dev.net",
-    "*.mongodbgov.net", "localhost", "127.0.0.1", "::1"]``.
-When
+The hostnames may include a leading "\*." wildcard, which allows for matching (potentially  nested) subdomains. ``ALLOWED_HOSTS`` is a security feature and MUST default to ``["*.mongodb.net", "*.mongodb-qa.net", "*.mongodb-dev.net", "*.mongodbgov.net", "localhost", "127.0.0.1", "::1"]``.
-    MONGODB-OIDC authentication using a `Human Callback`_ is attempted against a hostname that does not match any of list of allowed hosts, the driver MUST raise a client-side error without invoking any user-provided callbacks.
+    When MONGODB-OIDC authentication using a `OIDC Human Callback`_ is attempted against a hostname that does not match any of list of allowed hosts, the driver MUST raise a client-side error without invoking any user-provided callbacks.
 This value MUST NOT be allowed in the URI connection string.
 The hostname check MUST be performed after SRV record resolution, if applicable.
     This property is only required for drivers that support the `Human Authentication Flow`_.

 Built-in Provider Integrations
 ``````````````````````````````